 Estrada Real road trip in Brazil

 These days, the Estrada Real is a unique way for visitors to appreciate the lush nature and rich historical and cultural legacy in this part of Brazil.
+If you’re considering a Brazil road trip, the Estrada Real is one route I can recommend.
 The route starts in Diamantina (the centre of diamond mining in the 18th/19th centuries and a UNESCO World Heritage town), then splits into two roads: one continues to Paraty in São Paulo state and the other ends in Rio de Janeiro.

 Places to visit along the Estrada Real